CortexIntelligentAutomation/docs/content/en/docs/2024.1/getting-started/on-premise/install-innovation-only/advanced/encrypt-text.md

 1. In the Windows PowerShell (x64) window, run the following command to encrypt text, replacing `text to encrypt` with the text that you want to encrypt:

     ```powershell
-    ConvertTo-EncryptedText -Text "text to encrypt"
+    ConvertTo-EncryptedText -Text 'text to encrypt'
     ```

     The command will return the encrypted text, beginning with `#_`.
 This step can be repeated for any texts that need to be encrypted.